haiwen/seafile-docs-ko/overview/components.md

 # Components Overview

+Seafile server and client consists of several components.
+Understanding how they work together will save you a lot time in deploying and maintaining Seafile.

 ## Server

 - **Seahub** (django)：the website.
 Seafile server package contains a light-weight Python HTTP server gunicorn that serves the website.
 Seahub runs as an application within gunicorn.